The post-spawn can be a time for either slowing down or speeding up to catch recuperating bass.

-Bassmaster Elite Series pro, Mike McClelland, acknowledges there is a period during the postspawn when bass get sluggish while recuperating from the rigors of spawning, and prefer slower moving lures.
-“I don’t know when that window really is, because I don’t know exactly when every fish spawns,” McClelland says.
-He also notices that once bass get past that phase the fish get “super aggressive”, especially when they start schooling, and chase faster moving baits.
+Bassmaster Elite Series pro, Mike McClelland, acknowledges there is a period during the post-spawn when bass get sluggish while recuperating from the rigors of spawning and prefer slower-moving lures.
+“I don’t know when that window is because I don’t know exactly when every fish spawns,” McClelland says.
+He also notices that once bass get past that phase, the fish get “super aggressive,” especially when they start schooling and chase faster moving baits.

-“Sometimes you have to drag it around to get the first bite, but once you get that first bite and get the school fired up you can stroke the jig, or even swim it at times,” McClelland says.
-“You can throw it out, let it hit the bottom, and then almost wind it like we do with a hardhead (jig) or something like that.”
+“Sometimes you have to drag it around to get the first bite, but once you get that first bite and get the school fired up, you can stroke the jig or even swim it at times,” McClelland says.
+“You can throw it out, let it hit bottom, and then almost wind it as we do with a hardhead (jig) or something like that.”

-Football jigs can be used as finesse baits by selecting smaller jigs and trailers, but McClelland favors beefing up his baits by selecting larger jigs and “bigger than average” soft plastic trailers, such as the Big Bite Baits Creature Bait or Battle Bug for hungry postspawn bass.
+Football jigs can be used as finesse baits by selecting smaller jigs and trailers.
+Still, McClelland favors beefing up his baits by selecting larger jigs and “bigger than average” soft plastic trailers, such as the Big Bite Baits Creature Bait or Battle Bug for hungry post-spawn bass.
 “They generally want to eat big baits then,” McClelland says.

-A couple of factors determine which size jig McClelland selects during the postspawn.
+A couple of factors determine which size jig McClelland selects during the post-spawn.
 “You have to consider the type of lake and the depth the fish go to,” he says.
-“Sometimes in the postspawn period on Ozark lakes, it seems like you catch bass as deep as you will catch them right during that period when they start feeding back up.”
-When those fish are feeding in deeper water, McClelland favors jigs ranging in size from 5/8 to 1 ounce.
+“Sometimes in the post-spawn period on Ozark lakes, it seems like you catch bass as deep as you will catch them right during that period when they start feeding back up.”
+When those fish feed in deeper water, McClelland favors jigs ranging in size from 5/8 to 1 ounce.

-The Arkansas pro likes contrast when choosing the colors for his jig and trailer.
+The Arkansas pro likes contrast when choosing his jig and trailer colors.
 “A lot of guys, if they throw a black-and-blue jig, tend to go with a black-and-blue or a blue trailer,” McClelland says.
 “But I like to mix and match a little bit.
-If I am throwing a lighter color, such as watermelon or a light green pumpkin jig, I like to make my trailer a little bit darker.”
+If I throw a lighter color, such as watermelon or a light green pumpkin jig, I like to make my trailer slightly darker.”

-McClelland also dotes on dipping his soft plastic trailer in JJ’s Magic Dippin Dye chartreuse.
-He believes postspawn bass feed heavily on bream, so he dips the tail of his trailer in chartreuse dye to mimic the shiny chartreuse tail of a bluegill.
+McClelland also dotes on dipping his soft plastic trailer in chartreuse garlic scented dipping dye.
+He believes post-spawn bass feed heavily on bream, so he dips the tail of his trailer in chartreuse dye to mimic the shiny chartreuse tail of bluegill.

-Power generation frequently determines how McClelland retrieves his football jig during the postspawn.
-He notices bass tend to suspend more over ledges and points when there is no current from generation, so he prefers “stroking” the jig then with a vertical presentation.
+Power generation frequently determines how McClelland retrieves his football jig during the post-spawn.
+He notices bass tend to suspend more over ledges and points when there is no current from generation, so he prefers “stroking” the jig than with a vertical presentation.

-McClelland throws most of his football jigs on a 7-foot, 4-inch Falcon Mike McClelland Signature Series Heavy Cover Jig rod, but he opts for a 7-foot, 6-inch Falcon Mike McClelland Signature Series Flippin’ Stick for working a 1-ounce football jig.
+McClelland throws most of his football jigs on a 7-foot, 4-inch Falcon Expert Series heavy cover Jig rod, but he opts for a 7-foot, 6-inch Falcon Expert Series flipping stick for working a 1-ounce football jig.
 He favors a Cabela’s Arachnid by Daiwa 8.1:1 baitcast reel that allows him to reel in line quickly for a better hookset.
 His football jig tactics require a sensitive line that doesn’t stretch on the hookset, so he opts for 16- to 20-pound Sunline Shooter Fluorocarbon.